home-assistant/home-assistant.io/source/_integrations/lifx.markdown

 | Service data attribute | Description |
 | ---------------------- | ----------- |
 | `entity_id` | String or list of strings that point at `entity_id`s of lights.
 Use `entity_id: all` to target all.
-| `brightness` | Number between 1 and 255 indicating brightness of the effect.
+| `brightness` | Number between 1 and 255 indicating the brightness of the effect.
 Leave this out to maintain the current brightness of each participating light.
-| `brightness_pct` | Alternative to `brightess`.
+| `brightness_pct` | Alternative to `brightness`.
 Specify in percent between 1 and 100 how bright each participating light should be.
 | `saturation_min` | Number between 1 and 100 indicating the minimum saturation of the colors in the loop.
 Leave this out to use the default of 80%.
 | `saturation_max` | Number between 1 and 100 indicating the maximum saturation of the colors in the loop.
 Leave this out to use the default of 100%.
 | `period` | Duration (in seconds) between starting a new color change.